ARTCvan/server-staffhandbook/README.md

 If there is someone that is breaking Discord TOS, immediately mute them for an unspecified amount of time, as well as a reason and warn via Dyno.

 If someone is posting NSFW, by all means, mute immediently and ban with a reason.

+If someone is arguing with a staff member over a rule, warn the arguer with a reason.

+If someone is posting GIF spam/spamming/voice spamming, mute and warn with reasons.

+If someone is asking for a role in chat, then warn them with the reason.

+If someone has found a loophole in something, immediently mute them and patch the loophole ASAP.

 # How do you ban/warn/mute someone or find a User ID?
 To find a User's ID, enable Developer Options in the Discord client.
 Then right click their user (not their message/s) and Copy ID.
 The Copy ID user works better in cases like in #mod-commands, as it's basically copy-paste.